 - Cons: Premium price tag

-The twin alloy BOA dials mean you can cinch the uppers to your preference while a Velcro strap over the toes further refines the fit.
+Aside from the eye-watering price tag, these shoes are difficult to criticise.
+The twin alloy Boa dials mean you can cinch the uppers to your preference, while a Velcro strap over the toes further refines the fit.
 The carbon sole is the stiffest Specialized makes and features a bonded dual-density grip section.

 At 665g (for a pair of EU46), they’re also seriously light.

 Specialized S-Works Recon Lace

 - Pros: Stiff and efficient; smart finishing touches